Weathering the Storm, RIM Makes Its Business Case in Boston

 Mobilized is trudging through the snow in Beantown Thursday to hear Research In Motion talk about its plans for the enterprise.
 RIM is set to talk about why businesses should bet on both the BlackBerry and the forthcoming PlayBook tablet.

-In the meantime, enjoy this take on Angry Birds for the BlackBerry.
+Angry Birds for the BlackBerry.

 Update, 10:17 am ET: The intro is still going on.
 RIM Vice President Alec Taylor is talking about the Cuban Missile Crisis for some reason.
 However, RIM was nice enough to pass out slides for the whole day.
 Here are some of the highlights:

 Launching in early 2011, this is an update to RIM’s effort to unify the desk and mobile phone, offering a single identity, voiceover Wi-Fi calling, a single voicemail box, dialing office extensions and more.
 RIM says the new version will support more types of business phone systems.

 Other features coming later this year include automatic hand-off from Wi-Fi to mobile networks, a “move call from desk” feature and more.